«MTS.GeoSearch» missing person search service launched by Liza Alert in conjunction with telecom operator

-New technological tool will reduce the time it takes to find people by transmitting geolocation data in real time
+New technological tool will reduce search time by transmitting geolocation data in real time

-MTS, together with the Liza Alert search and rescue team, has presented the "MTS.GeoSearch" service, designed to accelerate the search for missing people.
+MTS, together with the Liza Alert search and rescue team, presented the «MTS.GeoSearch» service, designed to speed up the search for missing people.
 The solution is based on the transmission of subscriber location data in emergency situations, which can significantly increase the efficiency of search operations.

 The service will be available to individuals — MTS subscribers.
 To activate it, you must give your consent in the operator's application (sections «Defender» or «Family Group»).
 In the event of an emergency, Liza Alert will have access to GPS coordinates, data on connection to Wi-Fi and cellular base stations.
 The accuracy of determining the location varies from 50 to 150 meters depending on the conditions.